ROCm/rocm-examples/Libraries/hipSOLVER/sygvj/README.md

     - `double *work`: Pointer to working space in device memory.
     - `int lwork`: Size of the working space.
     - `int *devInfo`: Convergence result of the function in device memory.
 If 0, the algorithm converged, if greater than 0 and less or equal to `n` then `devInfo`-th leading minor of `B` is not positive definite, if equal to `n+1` than convergence is not achieved.
 Also, for CUDA backend, if `devInfo = -i` for $0 < i \leq n$, then the the $i^{th}$ parameter is wrong (not counting the handle).
-    - `hipsolverSyevjInfo_t params`: Pointer to the structure with parameters of solver, that should be created by function `hipsolverDnCreateSyevjInfo(&params)`.
+    - `hipsolverSyevjInfo_t params`: Pointer to the structure with parameters of solver, that should be created by function `hipsolverCreateSyevjInfo(&params)`.
 Solver has two parameters:
-        - Tolerance `tol`, set by function `hipsolverDnXsyevjSetTolerance(syevj_params, tol)`, default value of tolerance is machine zero.
+        - Tolerance `tol`, set by function `hipsolverXsyevjSetTolerance(syevj_params, tol)`, default value of tolerance is machine zero.
-        - Maximal number of sweeps to obtain convergence `max_sweeps`, set by function `hipsolverDnXsyevjSetMaxSweeps(syevj_params, max_sweeps)`, default value is 100.
+        - Maximal number of sweeps to obtain convergence `max_sweeps`, set by function `hipsolverXsyevjSetMaxSweeps(syevj_params, max_sweeps)`, default value is 100.

     Return type: `hipsolverStatus_t`.
 - `hipsolver[SD]sygvj_bufferSize` allows to obtain the size (in bytes) needed for the working space for the `hipsolver[SD]sygvj` function.
 The character matched in `[SD]` coincides with the one in `hipsolver[SD]sygvj`.